How Much Does A New Roof Cost in Ireland?

-Replacing your roof is not a simple, easy job but it is well worth the effort in the long run.
+Replacing your roof is not a simple, straightforward job, but it is well worth the effort in the long run.

-Roof replacement is not always more expensive than roof repairs because extensive, repeat repairs could easily add up to the cost of roof replacement.
+Roof replacement is not always more expensive than roof repairs because extensive, repeat repairs could easily add to the roof replacement cost.

 The thought of re-roofing your property might cause heart palpitations, but it doesn’t need to.

-It is incredibly difficult to estimate the exact cost of a new roof, but as a guideline starting price, you’ll want a budget of at least €2,700.
+It is challenging to estimate the exact cost of a new roof, but as a guideline starting price, you’ll want a budget of at least €2,700.